CKD awareness and prevention

 Black and Hispanic people are less likely to participate in home dialysis, less likely to enroll in clinical trials and less likely to receive a kidney from a living donor.

-Some causes are genetic, but the United States Department of Health and Human Services studies have shown that social determinants of health, structural racism and implicit bias can result in Black and Hispanic people:
+Some causes of kidney disease are genetic, but studies have shown that social determinants of health (life conditions), structural racism (unfair rules due to skin color) and implicit bias (unseen judgement) can result in Black and Hispanic people:

 Everyone deserves their best kidney health